yonghyunk1m/yonghyunk1m.github.io/_posts/2022-02-03-Research-Plan.md

 sidebar: []
 ---

-Thank you for giving your interest on my research topic.
-Here are my ongoing research topic and also plan for doing it in the future.
+**Thank you for giving your interest on my research topic!
+Here are my ongoing research topic and also plan for doing it in the future.**

 ## 1. Music Analysis
 ###  1-1) Auto Tempo/Chord Detection